PineappleTrebuchet/tilingwm-dotfiles/README.md

 # Tiling WM Dotfiles
-My former daily driver's dotfiles which I kept for a few months before switching to KDE Plasma.
-Very simplistic ones that roughly (and I really mean _roughly_) mimick the Windows 10 UI.
+Very simplistic dotfiles for NixOS that roughly (and I really mean _roughly_) mimick the Windows 10 UI.
 Very functional while meeting a minimum aesthetic threshold, for me at least.
 Main WM is Sway but has Niri support.
 Bear in mind the Niri config has sway-like keybinds.

 If you want to use these, remember to edit the wallpaper paths in wpaperd, swaylock, and the `swaybg -i` line in the main config.